the-coding-pie/notes_app/README.md

 # Notes App
 A simple Notes App made using React JS, Redux and Django Rest Framework.
 I was trying to connect my Django, React JS and Redux skills together, so I built this.

+## Technologies used:

+- Backend - `Django` + `Django Rest Framework`
+- Frontend - `ReactJS`
+- Styling - `vanilla CSS`
+- `React Alert` package for showing Toast messages (frontend)
+- `Redux` for managing state (frontend)
+- Database - `SQLite3` but you can easily plug and use the DB of your choice.

+## Description

 This is a simple note taking app with Token Based Authentication.
-Any user can login/register.
+Any user can login/register to this app.
 After that they will be able to use this Notes App.
-The authenticated user will be able to do:
+The authenticated users will be able to do the following:

 - Create a note
 - Read all (and only) their notes
-- Delete their own notes
+- Delete their own note
 - Logout from their current account

 A single `note` holds the following data to it: